ricksandoval21/paylocity-assessment-ricardo/README.md

 # paylocity-assessment-ricardo

-This is the repo created to show the bugs founded in paylocity
+This is the repo created to show the bugs founded in paylocity app and also the automation framework for API and UI testing